Spectral analysis of large dimensional Chatterjee's rank correlation matrix: Technical tools and proof strategy

 For the LSS analysis (Theorem \ref{thm:clt}), the leading contribution to the covariance function arises from two types of graphs: \begin{enumerate}[itemsep=-.5ex,label=(\roman*)] \item graphs containing exactly one cycle (referred to as \emph{1-cycle graphs}) with all edges doubled; \item trees in which all edges are doubled except for a single quadruple edge. \end{enumerate}

 The enumeration of the 1-cycle contribution is based on the following idea: to construct a 1-cycle graph, we first fix the cycle length and then attach trees along the cycle.
 As in the LSD case, the same technique—combined with a joint Gaussian approximation of the entries (Proposition~\ref{approx1})—is used to rule out all other graph contributions.
-The proof of Gaussianity itself relies on Wick's formula \citep{Wick-50}.
+The proof of Gaussianity itself relies on Wick's formula \citep{Wick-50}, which is inspired by the proof of \citep[Theorem 2.2]{Camille2014CentralLimitTheorems}.